mmontone/duologue/README.md

 # DUOLOGUE

-High-level interaction library for Common Lisp
+Duologue is high-level interaction library for Common Lisp.
+Command line interaction is implemented at the moment.
+It features coloured printing via cl-ansi-text and readline completion.

 ## Functions
 ### ask